redhat-performance/baremetal-deploy/README.md

+# MESSAGE
+This repository is used by limited team who does IPI based installations, for other generic deployment [jetlag](https://github.com/redhat-performance/jetlag) is recommended.

 ## JetSki
 JetSki inherits roles from [upstream](https://github.com/openshift-kni/baremetal-deploy) and aims to provide a consistent, seamless OpenShift installation experience on bare metal in Red Hat's Shared Labs.